PamelaAnne/SocialRobot/README.md

 And press on Install

-# Change the code to your situation
+# Step 3: Change the code to your situation

 **Assign which subscriber you are:**